rigaya/NVEnc/NVEncC_Options.en.md

     quality for ngx-vsr (default=1, 1 - 4)
     larger value results higher quality.

+    Requires Turing GPUs or later, and requires driver version 550.58 or higher.
+Supported on Windows system only.

 - Notes
   - Those with "○" in "npp dlls" on the table will use the [NPP library](https://developer.nvidia.com/npp), which supports x64 version only.
     To use those algorithms, you need to download nppc64_10.dll, nppif64_10.dll, nppig64_10.dll separately and place it in the same folder as NVEncC64.exe.